SaiKrishnaMohan7/dotfiles/README.md

 - [ ] Figure out a better way to save and sync vscode/cursor settings
 - [ ] Kube config and kube plugins stuff
+- [ ] Add choice for which cloud provider
+  -[ ] Cloud tools like K9s

 ## Tools being used